fivdi/onoff/README.md

 Here two Gpio objects are being created.
 One called led for the LED on GPIO #17 which is an output, and one called button for the momentary push button on GPIO #18 which is an input.
-In addition to specifying that the button is an input it's also necessary to specify whether 'falling', 'rising', or 'both' button events are of interest.
-Here 'both' are of interest.
+In addition to specifying that the button is an input, the constructors optional third argument is used to specify that 'both' rising and falling interrupt edges should be configured for the button GPIO.
 Finally, the button needs to be told whether watchers are interested the first event that occurs or all events.
 Here persistentWatch is true so watchers are informed about all events.

 After everything has been setup correctly, the buttons watch method is used to specify a callback function to execute every time the button is pressed or